Mark Philippoussis: Rise to top 10

-At the 1998 US Open U.S. Open, Philippoussis reached his first Grand Slam final, losing to fellow Australian Patrick Rafter.
+At the 1998 US Open U.S. Open, Philippoussis reached his first Grand Slam final, losing to fellow Australian Patrick Rafter in four sets.
 In January 1999, Philippoussis and Jelena Dokić won the Hopman Cup for Australia, defeating Sweden's Åsa Carlsson and Jonas Björkman in the final tie.
 This was the first time that Australia won the Hopman Cup and the only time until Nick Kyrgios and Daria Gavrilova won in January 2016.

-On March 14 1999, Mark Philippoussis defeated Carlos Moyá, 5–7, 6–4, 6–4, 4–6, 6–2 in final of Indian Wells Masters.
+In March 1999, Mark Philippoussis defeated Carlos Moyá in five sets in the final of Indian Wells Masters.
 On 29 March 1999, Philippoussis entered the top 10 for the first time and stayed there for 10 weeks.
 He advanced to the quarter-finals at Wimbledon in 1999 for the second straight year, where he retired in the second set against Sampras after having won the first set.
 During that match, Philippoussis suffered a moderate cartilage tear in his left knee and underwent arthroscopic surgery four days later.
 Sampras later remarked that he "dodged a bullet out there".
 Philippoussis returned to professional tennis seven weeks later at the Indianapolis Tennis Championships and lost his second-round match after receiving a bye in the first round.
 He did not play again until October in Singapore, where he lost in the second round.
 He finished 1999 at No. 19.

 2000 was the fourth consecutive year in which Philippoussis finished in the top 20, at No. 11.
 He reached the fourth round at the Australian Open, losing to eventual champion Andre Agassi.
 He defeated No. 2 Sampras 8–6 in the fifth set at the French Open in a first-round match, but lost in the fourth round to Juan Carlos Ferrero.
 For the third consecutive year, he made it to the quarterfinals at Wimbledon, losing again to Agassi.
 He appeared in his second Olympic Games in Sydney, losing in the third round to eventual gold medalist Yevgeny Kafelnikov.

 Philippoussis finished 2002 in the top 100 (seventh time in eight years), despite not winning a title.
 He moved from Miami to the San Diego area in September 2002.